 1. Donations for Improved Access

 Club president, Mike Danko, proposes that the club make two $250 donations for improved access on the Mahoning River.
 One would be to Trumbull County MetroParks for an improved launch ramp at Thomas Swift Park.
 The second would be to Friends of the Mahoning River for a ramp at B&O Station.

 Steve Preston moved that that the club make a $250 donation to Trumbull County MetroParks for an improved access ramp at Thomas Swift Park; Bruce Ambrose seconded the motion, and members present voted to accept the motion.

-The Friends of the Mahoning River is not ready to accept monetary donations.
-The group wants an access ramp at B&O Station that is similar in design to the one at Canoe City, and, according to Chuck Miller, is also looking to refurbish the existing dock.
-The Friends organization is developing a scope of work to reach a definitive cost estimate for the work.
+For the ramp at B&O Station, however, the Friends of the Mahoning River is not ready to accept monetary donations.
+The group wants a ramp at B&O Station that is similar in design to the one at Canoe City, and is also looking to refurbish the existing dock, according to club member Chuck Miller.
+The Friends group is developing a scope of work to reach a definitive cost estimate for the work.
 If estimates are not too costly, Friends will canvas local companies for donations of money and materials.
-Terry Gleason suggested that by the club earmarking funds for the Friends group before it is able to accept donations, the club might be prematurely committing its resources.
+Terry Gleason suggested that by earmarking funds for the Friends group before it is able to accept donations, the club might be prematurely committing its resources.